 The cloves will draw out the juices and they’ll shrink in size.

-4) Check on your pomanders every couple of days to make sure they aren’t getting moldy (make sure to remove any that develop mold)
+4) Check on your pomanders every day to make sure they aren’t getting moldy (make sure to remove any that develop mold).

 The best part, they’ll last for years.